htkelly/pubspotx/README.md

 The app uses an MVVM design pattern with fragment based navigation.
 This was developed by using the DonationX case study as the initial codebase and building the app out from there.

-For UX, a nav drawer is implemented for navigating between fragments, as well as signing out, changing profile picture, and changing the app theme.
+For UX, a nav drawer is implemented for navigating between fragments, as well as signing out, changing the user's profile picture, and changing the app theme.

-The user's theme preference is persisted locally using the Room persistence library, as persisting this is good for UX but it is not data that should necessarily be stored in the cloud.
+The user's theme preference is persisted locally using the Room persistence library, as persisting this data is nice for UX but it is not data that should necessarily be stored in the cloud.

 ## Personal Statement